milewdev/TinyMock/README.md

 ### API Reference

 - #### args( arg1 [, arg2 ... ] )<br>
-  Specifies the arguments (parameter values) that a mocked method should expect.
+  Specifies the arguments that a mocked method should expect.
 It takes one or more values:
     ```CoffeeScript
     mocked_object.expects("my_method").args("name", 42)
     ```